JustinHorn/envm/README.md

 - run `bun install`
 - run `bun link`

-then you should be able to use this tool like `envm ...`` in your console;
+then you should be able to use this tool like `envm ...` in your console.
+This tool only works on UNIX based/related operating systems.